owncloud/web/docs/getting-started.md

 Depending on the backend you are using, there are sample config files provided in the [config folder](https://github.com/owncloud/web/tree/master/config) of the ownCloud Web git repository.
 See below for available backends.
 Also, find some of the configuration details below.

+- `customTranslations` You can specify one or multiple files to overwrite existing translations.
+For example set this option to `[{url: "https://localhost:9200/customTranslations.json"}]`.

 #### Options
 - `options.homeFolder` You can specify a folder that is used when the user navigates `home`.
 Navigating home gets triggered by clicking on the `All files` menu item.
 The user will not be jailed in that directory.
 It simply serves as a default location.
 You can either provide a static location, or you can use